 No matter how bad your vehicle needs may be, waiting might be the most prudent course of action.
 The further back in time that your repossession happened, the less it will impact your credit score.
 Besides, in order to be considered for approval, you need to pay back the balance on the repossessed car.
 That may take time, depending on your financial situation.
 Then, after a year has passed, getting approved for an auto loan with a subprime lender is much, much easier.

 For those on the brink of being late on a car payment, know this: It's easier to try to prevent a repossession from happening than to dispute it after the fact.
 If you realize that you are going to be late, contact your creditor immediately.
 They may be willing to work out a revised payment schedule, which you should always get in writing.
 Try to avoid repossession on a vehicle at all costs.

 Where to Go for Your Next Auto Loan after a Repossession

 Not every dealership is willing to accommodate someone who has had a previous repossession.
 Auto Credit Express believes in helping credit-challenged consumers get financed and get a second chance.
 We are connected to a nationwide network of special finance car dealers who have worked with all kinds of credit situations.

 Repossession doesn't have to be the end of the road when you work with our team.
-We can help you on the path to your next auto loan if you simply fill out our safe and secure online application.
+We can help you on the path to your next auto loan if you simply fill out our safe and secure online auto loan request form.
 Start today!